 Marzan killed in 'shootout'

-Top "Neo JMB" leader Nurul Islam Marzan, who allegedly coordinated the Gulshan cafe attack, was killed in a "gunfight" with police early yesterday.
-The "gunfight" left another key leader of the militant group dead.
+Top "Neo JMB" leader Nurul Islam Marzan, who allegedly coordinated the Gulshan cafe attack, was killed in a "gunfight" with police in the capital early yesterday.
+It also left another leader of the militant group dead.

 Start the conversation, or Read more at The Daily Star.